 3. Will your font choice catch your customers’ eye?

-The font you choose needs to match with your objectives.
+The font you choose needs to match your objectives.
 If you’re aiming to draw attention, the right font will help.

 4. Is your chosen font appropriate for the message you’re delivering?